 - Exemptive Request Letters.
 In addition to the specific areas detailed above (Options Market Maker Quotes, Customer-ID, and Time Stamp, Clock Synchronization, and Clock Drift), the DAG provided input and feedback on draft versions of the Exemptive Request Letters prior to their filing with the SEC, including cost estimates to firms and the Industry as a whole should the exemptive requests not be granted.
 This feedback was discussed by the Participants and the DAG and incorporated into the Exemptive Request Letters.
 The DAG also provided input and feedback on the Exemptive Request Letters covering Linking Allocations to Executions and Account Effective Date submitted on April 3, 2015 and September 2, 2015 respectively. - Primary Markets.
 At the request of the Participants, the DAG discussed with the Participants the feasibility, costs, and benefits associated with reporting allocations of NMS Securities in Primary Market Transactions.
-The DAG further provided estimated costs associated with reporting allocations of NMS Securities in Primary Market Transactions at the top-account and sub-account levels, which was incorporated into the CAT NMS Plan. - Order Handling Scenarios.
-The DAG discussed potential CAT reporting requirements for certain order handling scenarios and additional corresponding sub-scenarios (e.g., riskless principal order and sub-scenarios involving post-execution print-for-print matching, pre-execution one-to-one matching, pre-execution many-to-one matching, complex options and auctions) An Industry Member and Participant working group was established to discuss order handling scenarios in more detail. - Error Handling and Correction Process.
+The DAG further provided estimated costs associated with reporting allocations of NMS Securities in Primary Market Transactions at the top-account and sub-account levels, which was incorporated into the CAT NMS Plan.244 - Order Handling Scenarios.
+The DAG discussed potential CAT reporting requirements for certain order handling scenarios and additional corresponding subscenarios (e.g., riskless principal order and sub-scenarios involving post-execution print-for-print matching, pre-execution one-to-one matching, pre-execution many-toone matching, complex options and auctions) An Industry Member and Participant working group was established to discuss order handling scenarios in more detail. - Error Handling and Correction Process.
 The DAG discussed error handling and correction process.
 Industry Members of the DAG provided recommendations for making the CAT error correction processes more efficient.
 The Participants have reviewed and analyzed these recommended solutions for error correction processes and incorporated them in the requirements for the Plan Processor. - Elimination of Systems.
 The DAG discussed the gaps between CAT and both OATS and EBS.
 An OATS-EBS-CAT gap analysis was developed and published on the CAT NMS Plan Website to identify commonalities and redundancies between the systems and the functionality of the CAT.
 Additionally, gaps between LTID and the CAT were also developed.
-Additional examples of systems and rules being analyzed include, but are not limited to: CBOE Rule 8.9, PHLX Rule 1022, COATS, Equity Cleared Reports, LOPR, and FINRA Rule 4560.
+Additional examples of systems and rules being analyzed include, but are not limited to: CBOE Rule 8.9, PHLX Rule 1022, COATS, Equity Cleared Reports, LOPR, and FINRA Rule 4560. - Cost and Funding of the CAT.
+The DAG helped to develop the cost study that was distributed to Industry Members.
+Additionally, the Participants have discussed with the DAG the funding principles for the CAT and potential funding models.

-&lt;sup>245 See DAG, Cost Estimate for Adding Primary Market Transactions into CAT (Feb.
+244 See DAG, Cost Estimate for Adding Primary Market Transactions into CAT (Feb.
 17, 2015), available at http://catnmsplan.com/industryFeedback/P602480.